Vein Treatment FAQs

 Spider veins form from high pressure in the venous system.
 This in turn forces the thin-walled veins to expand.
 These engorged capillaries then expand to several times their normal size, causing spider veins.

-To learn more about the treatment of Veins, schedule your consultation with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
+To learn more about the treatment of Veins, schedule your free vein screening* with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
 Premier Vein & Body by Schwartz serves Kansas City, Leawood, and Overland Park.